 2 Peter 3:9 – not willing that any should perish, but that all should come to repentance.
 (God is not willing that ANY should perish, but that ALL should come to repentance.

-There is no possible way Unconditional Election could be true with verses like these and this is only a sampling of the many verses that teach that God DOES NOT elect only a few to Salvation.
+There is no possible way Limited Atonement could be true with verses like these and this is only a sampling of the many verses that teach that God DOES NOT elect only a few to Salvation.
 You have to twist Scripture and make words say something that they don’t mean and ignore the context of the passage to make ANY verse support limited atonement.

 Check out the following Scripture: Isaiah 53:6; 1 Timothy 4:10; 1 John 2:2; Hebrews 2:9; John 3:16